AC power plugs and sockets: British and related types: History

-In 1941 Lord Reith, then the minister of Works and Planning, established committees to investigate problems likely to affect the post-war rebuilding of Britain.
+In 1941, Lord Reith, then the minister of Works and Planning, established committees to investigate problems likely to affect the post-war rebuilding of Britain.
 One of these, the Electrical Installations Committee, was charged with the study of all aspects of electrical installations in buildings.
 Amongst its members was Dame Caroline Haslett, President of the Women's Engineering Society, Director of the Electrical Association for Women and an expert on safety in the home.
 Convened in 1942, the committee reported in 1944, producing one of a set of Post War Building Studies that guided reconstruction.

 The plug and socket-outlet system defined in BS 1363 is a result of one of the report's recommendations.
-Britain had previously used a combination of 2 A, 5 A, and 15 A round pin sockets.
-In an appendix to the main report (July 1944), the committee proposed that a completely new socket-outlet and fused plug should be adopted as the "all-purpose" domestic standard.
+Britain pre-war had used a combination of 2 A, 5 A, and 15 A round pin sockets.
+In an appendix to the main report (July 1944), the committee proposed that a completely new socket-outlet with a fuse in the plug to protect an appliance's flexible cord should be adopted as the "all-purpose" one socket and plug domestic standard.

 The main report listed eight points to consider in deciding the design of the new standard.
 The first of these was stated as, "To ensure the safety of young children it is of considerable importance that the contacts of the socket-outlet should be protected by shutters or other like means, or by the inherent design of the socket-outlet."
-Others included flush-fitting, no need for a switch, requirements for terminals, bottom entry for the cable, and contact design.
+Others included flush-fitting as opposed to the 2 A, 5 A and 15 A sockets which mainly protruded from the wall being fitted on a pattress, a switch being optional, requirements for terminals, bottom entry for the cable, and contact design.
 The appendix added five further "points of technical detail" including requirements that plugs could not be inserted incorrectly, should be easy to withdraw, and should include a fuse.